stouch/docs/getting-started/introduction.md

 ### Directus Demos

 To make it as easy as possible to actually play around with Directus we maintain an online demo: [demo.directus.io](https://demo.directus.io).
 The demo resets each hour so if things look a little screwy just wait a bit.
-To access either of these demos you can use the credentials: `admin@example.com` and `password`.
+The credentials for this demo are: `admin@example.com` and `password`.

 ### Directus Cloud Status